DanielCarmingham/shell-helpers/includes/README.md

 ## Importing directly from github

+Importing directly means the script will be dependent on an internet connection, and cause a lag when loading, but will always get the latest version of the script.

+There are several ways to do this:

-This method works in zsh (and possibly non-macos bash) via piping source <- curl:
+1. This method works in zsh (and possibly non-macos bash) via piping source <- curl:

 ```bash
     source <(curl -sSL https://raw.githubusercontent.com/DanielCarmingham/shell-helpers/main/includes/colors.sh)
 ```

-An alternative using wget via piping source <- wget:
+2. An alternative using wget via piping source <- wget:

 ```bash
 source <(wget -qO- https://raw.githubusercontent.com/DanielCarmingham/shell-helpers/main/includes/colors.sh)
 ```

-An alternative to the above method that pipes curl -> source in the other direction and also *works in zsh*:
+3. An alternative to the above method that pipes curl -> source in the other direction and also *works in zsh*:

 ``` bash
     curl -s https://raw.githubusercontent.com/DanielCarmingham/shell-helpers/main/includes/colors.sh | source /dev/stdin
 ```

-This method is a little hard to read but seems to work on *both bash and zsh on macos* via source <- curl using /dev/stdin:
+4. This method is a little hard to read but seems to work on *both bash and zsh on macos* via source <- curl using /dev/stdin:

 ```bash
     source /dev/stdin  <<< "$(curl -s https://raw.githubusercontent.com/DanielCarmingham/shell-helpers/main/includes/colors.sh)"